dtzSiFive/firrtl-spec/spec.md

 to refer to a reference expression to that component.
 Thus, the above example will be rewritten as "the port `in`{.firrtl} is connected to the port `out`{.firrtl}".

+### Static Reference Expressions

+Static references start with an identifier, optionally followed by sub-fields or sub-indices selection a particular sub-element.

+Export targets, probe expressions, and both arguments to `forward` statements must all be static references.

 ## Sub-fields